grace-anderson/readme-generator/README.md

 ## Questions

-Contact the author, Helen G Anderson, at helen.g.anderson@me.com
+If you have questions about the testing capitalise name and mailto project, feel free to [email](mailto:helen.g.anderson@me.com) the author, Helen Grace Anderson.

-See more of my work on [GitHub](https://github.com/grace-anderson)
+See more of Helen Grace Anderson's work on [GitHub](https://github.com/grace-anderson)